 For instance, if your home has a built-up size of 1500 sq. ft. and the cost of construction is Rs.
 1,800 per sq. ft., the insurance amount for the building structure will be Rs.
 27,00,000.

-- Value of Contents and Jewelry: When estimating the cost of home insurance, you must also include the worth of contents and jewelry.
+- Value of Contents and Jewelry: When estimating the cost of house insurance, you must also include the worth of contents and jewellery.
 The replacement costs must be adequately covered by the insurance.

 Besides, you must evaluate the cost of your valuables in the house as well as the cost of liabilities to others.
 The cost of any extra living expenses (rent, etc.) you might have to pay if your residence becomes uninhabitable due to damage or ongoing repairs should also be taken into account when determining the appropriate amount of insurance.

 Factors that affect the Home Insurance Premium directly or indirectly: